50 Office Challenge Ideas Including Office Fitness Challenges for 2024

 Employees that do not have access to a web enabled device can print out a PDF of the challenge and manually enter their data.
-They can still participate, have fun, and get credit for completing the challenge.
+They can still participate, have fun, and get credit for completing the office challenge.
 This does require the wellness coordinator to update their account.

 4) Have Fun!